 To start, it’s a choice of four different breakfasts.
 You can enjoy their fried breakfast which includes fried egg, bacon, sausage, mushroom, tomato and toast (there are vegetarian, vegan, and gluten-free options available).
 Alternatively they offer Eggs Benedict, Royale, or Florentine which includes two poached free-range eggs, toasted English muffin, hollandaise, with either Norfolk ham, smoked salmon or wilted baby leaf spinach (gluten-free option available).

-It’s not an easy decision, but I don’t think you can go wrong.
+It’s not an easy decision, but I don’t think you can go wrong whatever you choose.
 I decided to go with the Eggs Royale while Russell had the Eggs Benedict.
 Both were excellent, with perfectly poached eggs and the hollandaise sauce was rich and buttery.

 Before we could finish our first plates, the tiered tea stand came out.
 Unfortunately, there wasn’t enough room on our table so they told us to let them know when we were ready for it and they would bring it back.